Aliases for PON1 Gene

 GeneCards Summary for PON1 Gene

 PON1 (Paraoxonase 1) is a Protein Coding gene.
-Diseases associated with PON1 include microvascular complications of diabetes 5 and aortic valve insufficiency.
-Among its related pathways are Metabolism and Phase I, non P450.
-GO annotations related to this gene include calcium ion binding and phospholipid binding.
+Diseases associated with PON1 include Microvascular Complications Of Diabetes 5 and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Arachidonic acid metabolism and Phase I biotransformations, non P450.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipid binding.
 An important paralog of this gene is PON2.

 UniProtKB/Swiss-Prot Summary for PON1 Gene

 Hydrolyzes the toxic metabolites of a variety of organophosphorus insecticides.
 Capable of hydrolyzing a broad spectrum of organophosphate substrates and lactones, and a number of aromatic carboxylic acid esters.
 Mediates an enzymatic protection of low density lipoproteins against oxidative modification and the consequent series of events leading to atheroma formation.